Wal-Mart outlook hit by store closings, food stamp cuts

 The company also added charges of 6 cents a share to account for tax-related liabilities in Brazil and 5 cents for employment claims there.
 In addition, it expects to record a charge for certain store leases in China.

-(Reporting by Dhanya Skariachan; additional reporting by Todd Benson in New York and Marcela Ayres in Sao Paulo; Writing by Jilian Mincer; Editing by Lisa Von Ahn, Toni Reinhold)
+(Reporting by Dhanya Skariachan; Additional reporting by Todd Benson in New York and Marcela Ayres in Sao Paulo; Writing by Jilian Mincer; Editing by Lisa Von Ahn)